Sarani1612/milestone-project-2/README.md

 ### Code
 - the code used for opening and closing modal boxes is based on the [W3Schools' How To Make a Modal Box tutorial](https://www.w3schools.com/howto/howto_css_modals.asp)
+- the JS code for collapsing the navigation bar on small screens after clicking a link was kindly provided to me by fellow student Kitty McDonagh.

 ### Content
 - texts for the modals about the destinations are written by me with inspiration from the hotels', restaurants' and venues' own websites.